 Feel the local vibe!

 I wish I had more time in Kyoto that I could check more newly opened cafes.
-Next time!
+Maybe next time!

-But don’t get me wrong, those 3 cafes were seriously all awesome – in terms of the comcept, atmosphere and quality.
+But don’t get me wrong, those 3 cafes were seriously all awesome in terms of the concept, atmosphere and quality.

-I highly recommend to visit those cafes if you want to feel the local vibe, chat with baristas (they speak English) and have high quality of coffee while you’re in Kyoto.
+I highly recommend to visit those cafes if you want to feel the local vibe, chat with baristas (they speak English) and have a high quality coffee experience while you’re in Kyoto.

-The funny thing was that: I chatted with baristas and it came out that two of them are friends of two of my friends, they’re also baristas and I met them while I was in overseas and they are in somewhere else in the planet!
-Such a small world we live, especially when it comes to coffee world.
+The funny thing was that: I chatted with baristas and it came out that two of them are friends of two of my friends.
+They’re also baristas and I met them while I was in overseas, and they are now somewhere else on the planet!
+Such a small world we live… especially when it comes to the coffee world.

 If you liked or enjoyed this article, please share via SNS to spread it to the world by clicking the button below.

-If you have something want to tell me about this blog, or would like me to write it about, please don’t hasitate to contact me via contact form or SNS above.
+If you have something want to tell me about this blog, or would like me to write it about, please don’t hesitate to contact me via contact form or SNS above.